Best 3D Printers for Schools (Under $500)

 Flash Forge Adventure 3D Printer – Glass build machine

-The Flash Forge Adventure has 100% genuine borosilicate glass to help avoid edge curling and to provide flatness.
+The Flash Forge Adventure has 100% genuine borosilicate glass to help avoid edge curling and provide flatness.
 In addition, their website has software called “Flash Print” that can be downloaded and used with the printer, which is both easy to use and intuitive.
-The overall build quality of the printer is outstanding as it is well-sealed, includes a heated bed, and is quite quiet when in operation.
+The overall build quality of the printer is outstanding as it is well-sealed, includes a heated bed, and is relatively quiet when in operation.

 Pros